calmjs/calmjs/src/calmjs/README.rst

     done like so for the integrated thing that could inherit from anything.

+loaderplugin
+    While loader plugin handers of this package can be considered as part of the lower level infrastructure, the actual items being encapsulated is actually JavaScript code that interfaces with the JavaScript/Node.js ecosystem in a rather tightly coupled manner, and that it needs the helpers in the npm module to locate the target source files.
+Given that, these objects should only be accessed through the registry system.

 As a general rule, a module should not inherit from modules listed below their respective position on the above list.